Christian Frei: 2000s

+2010s

 In 2014, Sleepless in New York premiered in competition at Visions du Réel, the Nyon International Documentary Film Festival.
 Frei dives into the frenzied nights of three newly rejected.
 Helen Fisher, an American biological anthropologist, reveals the astounding and profound processes that unfold in the brain of the lovesick.
 Working again with DOP Peter Indergand, they developed a spherical mirror to capture the solitude of the broken-hearted.

-As producer, Christian Frei releases Raving Iran, the first feature length documentary directed by Susanne Regina Meures.
-She follows two Tehran DJs performing on illegal parties and planning to leave Iran.
+In 2016, as producer, Frei released Raving Iran, the first feature-length documentary directed by Susanne Regina Meures.
+She follows two Tehran DJs performing at illegal parties and planning to leave Iran.
 The film had its international premiere at the Hot Docs Canadian International Documentary Festival Toronto and won awards at numerous film festivals.